 Dow Ale was a legend in Quebec brewing until a strange event in the late 1960s spelled the end of the brand as a force.
 Quebec City, the old capital of the Province of Quebec, was a stronghold of the Dow brand.
 William Dow had started brewing in the 1800s in the Province.
 By the 1960s and after various mergers and takeovers, Dow, formerly named National Breweries, had four main brands: Dow Ale, Kingsbeer (a lager), Champlain Porter, and Dow Porter.
 Dow Ale was the big seller.

-Needless to say, the Dow brand fell sharply in sales after the disaster.
-In 1972 it was sold to Molson Breweries which continued to brew the beer until the early 90s.
-Later, Molson merged with Carling O’Keefe, the final successor to the old National Breweries (itself a combination of 14 breweries formed after WW I of which Dow was a key component).
+Needless to say Dow beer fell sharply in sales after the disaster.
+In 1972 the brand was sold to another brewery, Molson Breweries in Montreal, which continued to brew the beer until the early 1990s.
+In 1987 Molson merged with Carling O’Keefe, the final successor to National Breweries (itself a combination of 14 breweries formed after WW I of which Dow was a key component).

-There are, online, numerous examinations of this unique incident in brewing history.
-Here is a good place to start for those interested in more information.
+Online there are numerous examinations of this unique incident in both Canadian and international brewing history.
+Here is a good place to start, for those interested in more information.

 In recent posts, I was discussing the great Quebec and Canadian culinary authority Jehane Benoit, and it turns out she had a connection to Dow.